piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 ### Step 4: Set the theme for a theme resolver

-To set our theme to be visible on every page we can use the `InMemoryThemeResolver`.
-We only have to set the theme name.
+To set our theme to be visible on every page we can use the *InMemoryThemeResolver**.

 ```yaml
 # app/config/config.yml